ChristianSi/lytspel/README.md

   /aI/, e.g. «cristelin, di'rect, orgeni'saition» ‹crystalline, direct, organization›.
-* /I/ is also preferred if a vowel is commonly spoken as either /I/ or /i:/ (e.g. «afro'disiac» ‹aphrodisiac›), unless the original representation of the vowel is ‹ee› (e.g. «been»).
+* /I/ is also preferred if a vowel is commonly spoken as either /I/ or /i:/ (e.g. «afro'disiac» ‹aphrodisiac›), unless its original representation is ‹ee› (e.g. «been»).
 * /i:/ («ee», «i» before vowels) is preferred if a vowel is commonly spoken as either /i:/ or /eI/, e.g. «beeta, ga'seebo, Izrial» ‹beta, gazebo, Israel›.